 Classroom facilities: Meetings take place at the PEC Headquarters Office in Warrenton.
 The classroom also serves as a workspace for fellows during the practicum portion of the fellowship.

-Activities and special project expenses: For all group outings, PEC covers all admission fees and travel expense.
+Activities and special project expenses: For all group outings, PEC covers admission fees and travel expenses.
 Expenses associated with practicum projects may also be covered.

-Stipend: For each of the seven weeks, fellows receive a stipend to help with meals and general living expenses.
-Stipend amount TBD, based on 2016 housing costs and program expenses.
+Stipend: For each of the seven weeks, fellows receive a stipend to help with meals and expenses.
+Stipend amount TBD, based on 2017 housing and program costs.

 The following articles appeared in PEC's Membership Newsletter -- The Piedmont View